bsabatino1/773381/README.md

   - Processes multiple images in batch mode.

 - #### Creation of black boxes
-  This script uses OCR and clustering algorithms to identify, merge, and highlight text regions.
+  This script uses Optical Character Recognition (OCR) and clustering algorithms, it identifies, merges, and highlights text regions.
 The processed images, where text areas are blacked out, are then saved in an output folder.

-  **Input**: output folder of image denoising **Output**: Processed images saved with text areas blacked out to highlight text regions.
+  **Input**: output folder of image denoising

+  **Output**: Processed images saved with text areas blacked out to highlight text regions.

   **Features**: